Button Moon Trust - Trustees

 Kate Shortt is a freelance cellist, vocalist and workshop leader.
 Her work takes her through varying genres, like Portuegese fado, Classical, Jazz, Theatre, Rock and Contemporary.
 Work with pop artists include Gary Kemp of Spandau Ballet, Take That and Simon Le Bon.

 In the contemporary theatre world she has performed and toured with composer Jocelyn Pook.
-Kate’s one woman show ‘Shortt and Sweett’ was born in London, Islington at the Kings Head Theatre in 1991 and consists of original songs, impressions and comedy.
+Kate’s one woman show ‘Shortt and Sweett’ was born in London, at the Kings Head Theatre in 1991 and consists of original songs, impressions and comedy.

 Roman Stefanski – Trustee